esentri/domainlifecycles/getting-started/english/features/domain_diagrammer_en.md

 # Domain Diagrammer
 The Domain Diagrammer module is able to create a UML class diagram of all DDD Building Blocks of the project.
-The result is text-based in NomNoml [Nomnoml](https://nomnoml.com/) format.
+The result is text-based in [Nomnoml](https://nomnoml.com/) format.

 ---